 - Nylon/Parasilk – A silky, low friction fabric often used on leg and/or spine sections for ease of application.

 - 3D Spacer – A two-way stretch, air-permeable and moisture-wicking fabric that provides high-level comfort in most applications.
 Commonly used on in-situ sling models due to the potential pressure relieving properties.

 Here at Joerns Healthcare, we offer a wide range of material options to meet a range of patient handling requirements.
 Including a super-soft polyester and disposable polyester for single patient use slings.

 Joerns have one of the most extensive ranges of sling selection on the market today.
-Not only this, our team can support you with choosing the right sling.
+Not only this, our team can support you with choosing the right type of sling for your hoist.
 Our online sling selector is a fantastic tool to help you determine the most suitable sling selection for your client.

 For more information on choosing the right slings, call today at +44 (0)344 811 1158.
-You will be put through and will speak to a member of our helpful and friendly team.
+Our friendly and helpful team will be happy to assist you with any questions you may have.